temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

 ![](./images/products-add-component.png)

-A folder is automatically created into the repository *(we are using JFrog Artifactory)* with the name of your component and will be always created under the default **stable_dev** stage.
+A folder is automatically created into the repository *(we are using JFrog Artifactory)* with the name of your component and will be always created under the default **CONFIGURATION_STAGE** stage.
 This is the path where the components' files should be uploaded as explained on the next steps.

 *(Please note that the components' artifacts can be uploaded any time before running a factory).*